delczegg/Slim3-Docker-REST/README.md

 ### PostgreSQL

 Default connection:

 `docker-compose exec db psql -U postgres`

-.env file default parameters:
+User connection:

 `docker-compose exec db psql -U dbuser dbname`

-Any .sh or .sql file you add in `./.docker/conf/postgres` will be automatically loaded at boot time.
+The "dbuser" and "dbname" found in docker-compose.yml.

-The db name, db user and db password edit the `.env` file at the project's root.
+The .sh or .sql files in `./.docker/conf/postgres` will be automatically loaded at boot process.

 ### PHP